drocheam/optrace/docs/source/usage/plots.rst

 Focus Search Cost Function Plots
 __________________________________

-Cost plots are used to debug the focus search and assess how pronounced a focus or focus region is.
+These plots are for debugging the focus search and assessing how pronounced a focus or focus region is.
-Plotting the cost function and result is done by calling the :func:`focus_search_cost_plot <optrace.plots.misc_plots.focus_search_cost_plot>` method from :mod:`optrace.plots`.
+Plotting the cost function and result is done through the :func:`focus_search_cost_plot <optrace.plots.misc_plots.focus_search_cost_plot>` method from :mod:`optrace.plots`.
 It requires the :python:`res, fsdict` results from the :meth:`focus_search <optrace.tracer.raytracer.Raytracer.focus_search>` function.